IntelliProlog/IntelliProlog/doc/introduction/structure.md

 * Tutorial: How to create a custom language plugin
 * Differences between the JetBrains IDEs
 * Comparison of the different Prolog implementations
-* Quick overview of different licenses for OSS
+* Quick overview of different licenses for software

 ### Tutorial: How to create a custom language plugin